 - Rock Me, Amadeus!: An electric-guitar version of Brahms' Hungarian Dance No. 5 shows up in the soundtrack about halfway through.

 - Take Up My Sword - At the end of the movie, the Kid literally takes up Buddy's sword, along with his guitar, suit, and glasses.
 The final scene of the movie is him literally turning into Buddy as he walks towards Lost Vegas.
 Straightforward symbolism?
 Or has Buddy's spirit done this before?
+Perhaps a Justified trope since the actual Buddy Holly would have been much older by that point.

-- Viva Las Vegas - Lost Vegas is the last great bastion of civilization in the US.
+- Viva Las Vegas! - Lost Vegas is the last great bastion of civilization in the US.

 - The Voiceless - The Kid until about halfway through the movie; lampshaded by Buddy immediately and later on.